Hot Pot – how a traditional Chinese way of eating has developed into a complete market

 Industrial production

 The industrial production of fish paste is big business.
-The current annual demand in China about 1 mln mt, with 200,000 mt produced domestically.
-This means that there is ample room for increase of production.
+The 2023 output of fish paste products in China is estimated at 1,466,400 mt.
 Virtually all offal of the processing of any aquatic product can be used to make fish paste.
 In this respect, you might conclude that the production of fish paste in China is analogous to the production of pulverised chicken meat that is used to make products like chicken mcnuggets.
 Your first reaction when you learn about the details may be ‘yuck’, but it makes sense to reduce waste to a minimum.
 It can add valuable protein to any food.

 The stages of the industrial process are